BeyondTheClouds/enos/docs/customization/index.rst

 Providers do their best to configure the network decently.
 This probably doesn't cover all the possible use cases.
-But, if you know what interfaces are configured by the provider you can specify a more precise allocation under he ``kolla`` key.
+But, if you know what interfaces are configured by the provider you can specify a more precise allocation under the ``kolla`` key.
-For instance :
+For instance:

 .. code-block:: yaml